According to the (final?) report for Project Outgrowth:

 The objective of the “Project Outgrowth” was to predict and analyze advanced propulsion concepts that could occur during the subsequent 40-years.
 It was the seed that spawned the modern era of studies of advanced concepts.
 “Project Outgrowth” also set forth a philosophy for evolution of chemical propulsion that is reminiscent of the modern-day, goal-oriented technology development program known as “Integrated High Payoff Rocket Propulsion Technology,” IHPRPT.

-Of course, the above is similar to some aspects of the Advanced Aviation Threat Identification Program (AATIP) which has often been rumored to be a “secret UFO Study.”
-Although the UFO aspect is yet to be undeniably confirmed (as of the writing of this article), it is interesting that AAWSAP, what is considered either the same or the umbrella project of which AATIP operated under, was begun approximately 37 years after this study.
+Of course, the above is similar to some aspects of the Advanced Aerospace Weapons Systems Application Program (AAWSAP) or also referred to or connected with the Advanced Aerospace Threat Identification Program (AATIP) which has been referred to as a “secret UFO Study.”
+It is interesting that AAWSAP, what is considered either the same or the umbrella project of which AATIP operated under, was begun approximately 37 years after this study.
 Although a coincidence, it coincides with the aim that they would project propulsion concepts through the next 40 years, and when that time frame was nearly up, AAWSAP was contracted out to a private contractor (as the story goes).
 Propulsion was specifically mentioned in the original public AAWSAP solicitation posting among others.
 The entire scope included:

 1. lift; 2. propulsion ; 3. control; 4. power generation; 5. spatial/temporal translation; 6. materials; 7. configuration, structure; 8. signature reduction (optical, infrared, radiofrequency, acoustic); 9. human interface; 10. human effects; 11. armament